somekindofdesign/you-sunk-my-battleship/README.md

 # Welcome to You Sunk My Battleship

 <p>You Sunk My Battleshp is a tribute to the popular traditional game of <a href="https://en.wikipedia.org/wiki/Battleship_(game)#:~:text=Battleship%20is%20known%20worldwide%20as,device%20apps%20and%20a%20film">Battleships</a>, the ultimate in simple strategy gaming.</p>
 <p>Battleships can be played with just a paper and pen but it has grown into much more since it's inception during World War I. Now expanded to board games, electronic games and even a film, it is an enduring classic.
-This version offers a basic version in which the player must try and "sink" the ships on the board by guessing their position with a limited number of turns.</p>
+This version offers basic game play in which the player must try and "sink" the ships on the board by guessing their position with a limited number of turns.</p>
 <p>This game is a demonstration of my Python skills as required by Portfolio 3 Assessment as part of the Code Institute Diploma in Full Stack Software Development.</p>
 <br>
 <strong>The deployed game can be found <a href="??">here</a></p></strong>